 Continuing on from the last issue where we commenced a review of minimum requirements.
 A buyer must gain from buying your business before s/he considers the cream in your offering.
-These include:

 - Competitive edge